Carlos Correa Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fourth-ranked team ERA among all MLB pitching staffs (3.77).
+- The Mariners have the fifth-ranked team ERA across all league pitching staffs (3.83).

-- The Mariners surrender the third-fewest home runs in baseball (96 total, one per game).
+- Mariners pitchers combine to allow 100 home runs (1.1 per game), the fourth-fewest in baseball.

-- In his most recent appearance on Saturday, July 8 against the Houston Astros, the righty went six innings, giving up one earned run while surrendering three hits.
+- In his last appearance on Saturday against the Detroit Tigers, the right-hander tossed five innings, giving up three earned runs while surrendering four hits.

-- In seven games this season, the 23-year-old has an ERA of 3.63, with 11.2 strikeouts per nine innings.
-Opponents are hitting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.